meteorwebcomponents/router/README.md

 ## Todo

-- [ ] URL string to property type change
+- [ ] Support data types other than string also. ie polymer property A(datatype : Object) -> param string
-- [ ] Option to add preprocessing functions for set and get
+- [ ] Option to add preprocessing functions for set and get. support for computations

 ##Related Projects